 All Garden Office and Garden Studio projects differ according to site, access and client requirements Here is an overview of our general construction specifications: Brick Cladding is available on certain buildings. (see wall construction) Traditional Timber Frame with choice of timber cladding remains most popular.

 - Roof Covering Specification

 - Decking paving and landscaping

 Foundations / Bases

 - Plumbing and Waste drainage

-Two construction methods depending on site access and levels:
+Two construction methods depending on site access

 - Concrete Slab: 100mm concrete on Damp Proof Membrane on Compacted Stone.